 Singer-songwriter and multi-instrumentalist Jen Poland teamed up with two other musicians, bassist/guitarist Evan Lieberman and drummer Madelyn Hayes, to create a Rock and Roll outfit called Kiss Me Deadly.
-Taking their various influences, the band is currently a style that is rather timeless.
+Taking their various influences, the band is currently creating a style that is rather timeless.
 It’s timeless because the ensemble’s sound makes use of straight-out Rock and Roll that existed that the very same time as Disco and New Wave music that was not played on Top 40 Radio but College Radio.

 The style that Kiss Me Deadly creates would be right at home on College radio formats during the late seventies/early eighties.
 The unique blend of music in Kiss Me Deadly’s style sounds as fresh today as it would have back in the late seventies/early eighties.